gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 }
 ```

-Adoption is growing rapidly.
+Adoption is growing.
 By end of 2025,
 [50,000+ projects used Trusted Publishing and 17% of uploads included attestations](https://blog.pypi.org/posts/2025-12-31-pypi-2025-in-review/).
 Trusted Publishing also
 [expanded to organizations and GitLab Self-Managed instances (beta)](https://blog.pypi.org/posts/2025-11-10-trusted-publishers-coming-to-orgs/).
 As of March 2026, 132,360+ packages have attestations (see
 [Are we PEP 740 yet?](https://trailofbits.github.io/are-we-pep740-yet/)).

-The attestation shown above is a PyPI "publish" attestation — it proves the publishing identity and links back to the
+The attestation shown above is a PyPI "publish" attestation - it proves the publishing identity and links back to the
 source repository.
 Under the hood, PyPI attestations use the
 [in-toto attestation framework](https://github.com/in-toto/attestation), which defines the attestation format that both
 Sigstore and [SLSA](https://slsa.dev/) (Supply-chain Levels for Software Artifacts) build on.
 SLSA standardizes what